Understanding Saint Barthélemy's Climate

 The Dry Season: December Through April

 The dry season represents the consensus choice for visiting Saint Barthélemy.
 This period, running from December through April, delivers the most stable weather and attracts the highest number of travelers.
-The trade winds blow steadily from the northeast, keeping humidity manageable and rain minimal.
+The trade winds typically blow steadily from the northeast, keeping humidity manageable and rain minimal.

 February stands out as an excellent choice within this window.
-Average temperatures hover around 26°C79°F, with lows of 23°C73°F and highs of 29°C84°F. Humidity sits at a comfortable 77%, and winds average 15 km/h9 mph, providing the perfect breeze without excess chop.
+Average temperatures hover around 26°C78°F, with typical lows of 23°C73°F and highs of 29°C84°F. Humidity averages a comfortable 77%, and winds average 23 km/h14 mph, providing a comfortable breeze without excess chop.
+Average rainfall is minimal at just 43 mm1.7 in for the entire month.
+These conditions create ideal circumstances for sailing, snorkeling, and beach days.

-March follows similar patterns, with average temperatures at 26°C79°F, lows of 23°C73°F, and highs of 28°C82°F. Humidity increases slightly to 78%, and winds strengthen to 19 km/h12 mph.
-Rainfall remains low at 14 mm0.6 in.
+March follows similar patterns, with average temperatures at 26°C78°F, lows of 23°C73°F, and highs of 29°C84°F. Humidity averages around 78%, and winds average 22 km/h14 mph.
+Average rainfall remains low at around 43 mm1.7 in.
+Conditions are nearly identical to February, making both months equally appealing for sailing and water sports.

 April marks the tail end of the dry season, with weather still favorable but humidity beginning to creep upward.
 It offers a sweet spot for budget-conscious travelers: shoulder season pricing with generally dry conditions.